thayton/thayton.github.io/_posts/2014-12-08-form-handling-with-mechanize-and-beautifulsoup.md

 ---

 Python <a target="_blank" href="http://wwwsearch.sourceforge.net/mechanize/">Mechanize</a>
-is a module that provides an API for browsing web pages and manipulating HTML forms.
-<a target="_blank" href="http://www.crummy.com/software/BeautifulSoup/">BeautifulSoup</a>
-is a library for parsing and extracting data from HTML.
+is a module that provides an API for programmatically browsing web pages and manipulating HTML forms. <a target="_blank" href="http://www.crummy.com/software/BeautifulSoup/">BeautifulSoup</a> is a library for parsing and extracting data from HTML.
 Together they form a powerful combination of tools for web scraping.